There are a number of festivals, holidays and other events celebrated in Vienna each year.

 The above exchange rate is given for information because is variable.

-For a stay of less than three months, travellers from the Schengen area, as well as those from the countries of the European Union not included in the area, need only be in possession of a national identity card or a passport valid for the duration of their stay in Austria.
+For a stay of less than three months, travellers from the Schengen area and various countries of the European Union need only be in possession of a national identity card or a passport valid for the duration of their stay in order to enter Austria.

 Here are a few basic German phrases that will make your stay in Vienna a little easier: